The 2017 Assessments for all counties are now available. To see the publication from the Southern Illinoisan, click here.

-The 2016 finalized assessed values and corresponding tax bills will be posted under Property Tax Lookup on Monday, August 14.
-Please note a new feature, the Image tab which may contain a photo, copy of Property Record Card and/or other documents pertinent to the property.
+Please note a new tab under the Property Tax Lookup section.
+Parcel Photos may contain a picture, copy of Property Record Card and/or other documents pertinent to the property.
 It is a work-in-progress and not all properties have data input at this time.
+Hope you find it helpful!

 The mission of the Jackson County Supervisor of Assessments’ office is to develop a valuation system that provides fair and equitable property valuations.
 We strive for high levels of service in a timely manner at a responsible cost.
 We work to enhance taxpayers' overall understanding of the Illinois property tax system.
 Our guiding principles are open communication, professionalism, uniformity and integrity.